K.d. lang: k.d. lang and the Reclines (1983–1989)

+In 1989, lang released her last album with the Reclines, Absolute Torch And Twang, which won the Grammy for Best Female Country Vocal Performance.

+Solo career

+Lang chose to use a lower-case name, inspired by the poet E. E. Cummings.

 Lang's career received a huge boost when Roy Orbison chose her to record a duet of his standard, "Crying", a collaboration that won them the Grammy Award for Best Country Collaboration with Vocals in 1989.
 The song was used in the Jon Cryer film Hiding Out released in 1987.
 Due to the success of the song, lang received the Entertainer of the Year award from the Canadian Country Music Association.
 Lang would win the same award for the next three years, in addition to two Female Vocalist of the Year awards in 1988 and 1989.

 1988 marked the release of Shadowland, an album of torch country produced by Owen Bradley.
 In late 1988, Shadowland was named Album of the Year by the Canadian Country Music Association.
 That year she also performed "Turn Me Round" at the closing ceremonies of the XV Winter Olympics in Calgary, Alberta, and sang background vocals with Jennifer Warnes and Bonnie Raitt for Orbison's acclaimed television special, Roy Orbison and Friends, A Black and White Night.